Resort report/review of our two-week stay at Diamonds Thudufushi, Ari Atoll, Maldives, in December 2018.

-We’d asked by email for beach villa 24, where we’d stayed last year, but were told at the last moment by Kuoni that there was building work under way, and that Kuoni clients were being re-located away from the noise.
+We’d asked by email for beach villa 24, where we’d stayed last year, but were told a few days before departure by Kuoni that there was building work under way, and that Kuoni clients were being re-located away from the noise.
 We were concerned that we’d be put into a room without any beach or shade outside, so contacted some people on the island to find out more details.
-It turned out that two semi-detached beach villas were being knocked into one big villa – and it was rooms 24 & 25!
+It turned out that two semi-detached beach villas were being knocked into one big villa – and it was beach villa 24 & 25!
 We were eventually offered a free room upgrade to Junior Suite 10, with plenty of beach and some good shade outside.
 Dive Centre Manager Govinda later hinted that he had suggested the upgrade, presumably to help a long-standing dive client.
 Thanks to whoever arranged the new room!

 The beaches move around the island, both as the seasons change, and over the years, so we were not surprised to see that the sand-pumping machinery was in use once again to move sand from near the jetty round to the restaurant and main bar – we were impressed by how quickly effective this was in building up the beach when it threatened to undermine the buildings through erosion.
 After a week or so, the buildings were out of danger, and the sand-pumping pontoon was shut down and moved to a mooring in the lagoon.